-How to use Quantum Espresso Apptainer image?
+How to use Quantum ESPRESSO Apptainer image?

 In preamble, you need to have Apptainer installed on your machine; see this link for more details.